StackVista/stackstate-docs/use/metrics-events/golden_signals.md

 ## Overview

-When monitoring distributed systems with a defined SLO (Service Level Objective), StackState can alert you if one of your SLIs (Service Level Indicators) falls bellow a certain threshold.
+When monitoring distributed systems with a defined SLO (Service Level Objective), StackState can alert you if one of your SLIs (Service Level Indicators) falls below a certain threshold.
 The [four golden signals \(sre.google\)](https://sre.google/sre-book/monitoring-distributed-systems/#xref_monitoring_golden-signals) described on this page can be used to build a check in StackState that responds to fluctuations in service level.

+The checks described in this page do not ensure you are meeting your SLO directly, but they can help you prevent an SLO violation by catching (and alerting on) changes in your SLIs as soon as possible.

 ## Four golden signals